kgroveshok/z80-homebrew/WORD-LIST.md

 ### ) ( -- )  End of comment |  DONE

-### SCRATCH ( u -- addr ) Provides 20 word array.
+### SCRATCH ( u -- addr ) Pushes address of offset u to stack | DONE

+ The scratch area provides 32 word array.
 Can be used as single byte or as a word by passing the offset on stack.
-Pushes the resulting address to stack.  |  DONE
+Pushes the resulting address to stack.

+ When used with the direct storage writing/malloc and the !@ or word versions it is possible to construct an expanded and flexible variable system

+ e.g.    : score $00 scratch ;

+ $00 score !

+ $01 score +!

+ e.g.   : varword $0a scratch ;

+ $8000 varword !

 ### +! ( u a -- )  Increment byte at address a by the value u | DONE